irfankhan47/Aws-NFS-housekeeping-automation/README.md

 - Crontab for automation

 📦 Folder Structureproject-root/
 - ├── ftphousekeep.sh         # Housekeeping script
 - ├── setup-cron.md           # Cron job config example
+- └── README.md               # This file⚙️

+Step-by-Step Setup
-- └── README.md              # This file⚙️ Step-by-Step Setup1.
-Launch Two EC2 InstancesLaunch 2 Ubuntu 22.04 EC2 instances:
+1. Launch Two EC2 Instances Ubuntu 22.04 EC2 instances:

 One as the nfs-server
 One as the client-server